-Any University employee wishing to qualify for full-time remunerative elective office, or for any elective office which would pose a conflict of time or of interest with the employee's University obligations, shall submit a resignation at the time the request for qualification as a candidate for election is presented.
-Such resignations shall be upon the standard forms and shall be processed in the same manner as all other resignations, and shall be effective as of the date submitted.
+Any University employee wishing to qualify for full-time remunerative elective office or for any elective office that would pose a conflict of time or of interest with the employee’s University obligations shall submit a resignation at the time the request for qualification as a candidate for election is presented.
+Such resignations shall be upon the standard forms processed in the same manner as all other resignations, and shall be effective as of the date submitted.

 The general conditions outlined above also will apply to appointive offices.

 Auburn University cooperates with all appropriate elements of state government and is often requested to supply information to legislative committees and subcommittees.
 Since University faculty may at times be involved in such activity, they should observe the following principles of institutional policy: